Skip to main content

 Green wood is actually ideal

 Wood is easiest to cut when fresh — the moisture softens the fibers.
 Freshly-cut green branches chip cleanly, require less engine HP, and extend blade life compared to chipping the same wood after it’s dried out.
 Arborists routinely chip same-day material specifically because it’s easier on equipment than seasoned wood.
+This is true whether you’re running a smaller gas chipper like the MechMaxx GS650 or a larger PTO unit like the Woodmaxx WM-8H.

 02